Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting

 \paragraph{Regression} The goal of regression is to predict monthly average values of precipitation and 2-meter temperature two weeks in the future.
 These models are generally trained using the squared error loss function:

 \paragraph{Tercile classification} The goal of tercile classification is to predict whether the precipitation or 2-meter temperature will be ``high'' (above the $66$th percentile, denoted $q=1$), ``medium'' (between the $33$rd and the $66$th percentiles, denoted $q=0$), or ``low'' (below the $33$rd percentile, denoted $q=-1$).
-We compute these percentile values using 1971-2000 data from the NOAA dataset (see Section \ref{sec:data_desc} for details), and these percentiles are computed for each calendar month $m$ and location $l$ pair.
+We compute these percentile values using the 1971-2000 climatology (see Section \ref{sec:data_desc} for details), and these percentiles are computed for each calendar month $m$ and location $l$ pair.
 These models are generally trained using the cross-entropy loss function:

-where $\ind{A} := { }$ is the indicator function and $(f_\theta(x))_q$ is the predicted probability that the \new{target} $y$ corresponding to feature vector $x$ will be in tercile $q$. \paragraph{Quantile regression} For a given percentile $\alpha$, the goal of quantile regression is to predict the value $z$ so that, conditioned on features $x$, the \new{target} $y$ satisfies $y \le z$ with probability $\alpha$.
+where $\ind{A} := { }$ is the indicator function and $(f_\theta(x))_q$ is the predicted probability that the target $y$ corresponding to feature vector $x$ will be in tercile $q$. \paragraph{Quantile regression} For a given percentile $\alpha$, the goal of quantile regression is to predict the value $z$ so that, conditioned on features $x$, the target $y$ satisfies $y \le z$ with probability $\alpha$.
 When we set $\alpha$ to a value close to one, such as $\alpha = 0.9$, this value $z$ indicates what we can expect in ``extreme outcomes'', not just on average.
 These models are generally trained using the pinball loss function:

 where